truonghoangnguyen/nikaya2/README.md

 npm run docs:build
 ```

-The built site will be in the `.vitepress/dist` directory, which you can deploy to any static hosting service.
+The built site will be in the `.vitepress|dist` directory, which you can deploy to any static hosting service.

 ## Customization

 ### Styling

 You can customize the site's appearance by editing:
-- `.vitepress/theme/style.css` for global styles
+- `.vitepress|theme|style.css` for global styles
-- `.vitepress/components/TranslationCompare.vue` for the comparison component
+- `.vitepress|components|TranslationCompare.vue` for the comparison component

 ### Configuration

-Edit `.vitepress/config.ts` to customize:
+Edit `.vitepress|config.ts` to customize:
 - Site title and description
 - Navigation menu
 - Sidebar structure